mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Your General has +1⚔️.
 Reactivate your General whenever they destroy a **Stunned** enemy.

 name:     Rolling Snowstorm<br>
-text:     At the start of your next 9 turns deal 6 damage to all enemies in a column starting with the far column on your opponent's starting side.
+text:     At the start of your next 9 turns deal 6 damage to all enemies in a column, starting with the edge column on your opponent's starting side.

 name:     Shatter<br>
 text:     Destroy a **Stunned** enemy minion.